Paul Dupré responds to selected questions regarding his life and music. (Some replies have been edited for the sake of brevity and clarity.)

 Q: Have you written any film scores?

 PDP: I have been involved with only one so far.
 It was for a very short, very low budget drama.
-A Japanese family I met some years ago in Tokyo had a son whose dream was to become an actor.
-The family wanted a demonstration film to show off his acting skills and charisma, and I was selected to plan the project.
 I created both the story and a preliminary score.
 Unfortunately, visa issues, and eventually other circumstances, prevented us from getting together again for the filming.

 Q: What do you do for relaxation?